 1. If the XRM AF does not locate at trusted domain, the AF sends the Nnef_AFsessionwithQoS_Create Request to the NEF.
 If the XRM AF locates at trusted domain, the AF sends the Npcf_PolicyAuthorization_Create Request to the PCF.

-The request message may include PDU Set Bit Rates, Accelerated PDU Set Bit Rates, Acceleration Start Indication, start time of Acceleration, end time of Acceleration, Indication in the control plane or user plane, and Acceleration End Indication.
+The request message may include Bit Rates for XRM stream with PDU Sets, Accelerated PDU Set Bit Rates, Acceleration Start Indication, start time of Acceleration, end time of Acceleration, Indication in the control plane or user plane, and Acceleration End Indication.

 2. The PCF sends Npcf_SMPolicyControl_UpdateNotify request (PCC rule) to the SMF.
 The PCC rule includes the PDU Set QoS parameters.
-The PDU Set QoS parameters include PDU Set Bit Rates, Accelerated PDU Set Bit Rates, Acceleration Start Indication, start time of Acceleration, end time of Acceleration, Indication in the control plane or user plane, and Acceleration End Indication.
+The PDU Set QoS parameters include GBR/MBR, Accelerated PDU Set Bit Rates, Acceleration Start Indication, start time of Acceleration, end time of Acceleration, Indication in the control plane or user plane, and Acceleration End Indication.

 3. The SMF sends the Namf_Communication_N1N2MessageTransfer request (N2 SM information (PDU Set QoS Profile), PDU Session Modification Command) to AMF.
 The SMF generates the PDU Set QoS profile as part of the QoS Profile to the NG-RAN based on the received PDU Set QoS parameters.